 Detection is probabilistic, not definitive

-No AI detector is 100% accurate.
+No AI detector is one hundred percent accurate.
 Scores should be interpreted as signals that warrant further investigation, not as proof of AI authorship on their own.

 Bypass attempts often degrade quality